|

 Continuity Planning for Wildfires

-There are three essential aspects to business continuity planning: access to assets, people, and a place to work.
+There are three essential aspects to business continuity planning: people, access to assets, and a place to work.
 Wildfires often disrupt at least one of those three.
 Because veterinary practices cannot facilitate working from home, practices have to come up with multiple contingency plans to reflect a wide variety of potential disruptions.
 Backup suppliers are likely just as affected by the fires as their clients, so hospitals should think about leveraging suppliers and partners in different states or regions.
+Plan now.

 Protecting Patients during Wildfires